CMI Investors Have Opportunity To Lead Cummins Inc. Securities Fraud Lawsuit

-(MENAFN- PR Newswire) BENSALEM, Pa., Feb.
-8, 2024 /PRNewswire/ --Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Cummins Inc. ("Cummins" or the "Company") (NYSE: CMI ).
+(MENAFN- PR Newswire) LOS ANGELES, Feb.
+9, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Cummins Inc. ("Cummins" or the "Company") (NYSE: CMI ).

 Class Period: April 30, 2019 – December 21, 2023